cjneidhart/brick/website/docs/api/saves.md

 ```

 To make this class compatible with Brick's save system, we need to define three new methods:
+- `clone`:
-- `clone`: An instance method that returns a new instance of this class
+  An instance method that returns a new instance of this class
-- `static serialize`: A static method that takes in a `Point2D` instance and returns a plain object or array
+- `static serialize`:
+  A static method that receives a `Point2D` instance and returns a plain object or array
-- `static deserialize`: A static method that takes in the plain object or array from `serialize` and constructs a new `Point2D`
+- `static deserialize`:
+  A static method that receives the plain object or array
+  from `serialize` and constructs a new `Point2D`

 The exact implementations of these methods can vary.
 Here is a basic example for `Point2D`: